MrClarkeSoftware/CSharpProject/Mr_Clarke_ToeGame/README.md

 # Mr.Clarke Toe Game

-# Team Members: Trevor, Ethan
+# Team Members: Trevor, Ethan, Joel

 A game where you shoot projectiles at a Clarke boss.